NCAR/mlso-api-client/docs/endpoints.md

 http://api.mlso.ucar.edu/
 ```

-There could potentially be multiple API versions, so we will call this initial API "v1", currently the only API version.
-The base URL for all of the following endpoints is:
+There could potentially be multiple API versions, as it changes in the future.
+The current version is "v1", currently the only API version.
+The base URL for
+all of the following endpoints is:

 ```
 http://api.mlso.ucar.edu/v1